Najjad/StratMiner/README.md

 * "asia-rvn.2miners.com:6060" for Asia
 * "rvn.2miners.com:6060" for Europe

+#### Pick the region based on what continent you are on / closest to

 #### For ADDRESS input your RavenCoin wallet address

 ####  For NAME input any name you'd like